 As a part of the Prosperoware executive leadership team, John Kenyon is responsible for developing plans and executing strategies to achieve Prosperoware’s global sales goals and promote customer satisfaction.
 In this capacity, he champions growth, market share, revenue and profit, and cost of sale through direct and indirect sales channels.
 John is responsible for a team of Account Executives, Presales Technical Consultants, Inside Sales, Partner Management, and Sales Operations resources.
 John’s career includes 15 years at Honeywell in various management roles including VP of Sales and general manager of the Honeywell Network Services acquisition.
 During his 10 years with iManage/Interwoven/Autonomy, he served as regional director of sales and worldwide head of channels and alliances.
 Talent, passion, accountability, and client value are central to John’s sales execution philosophy.
 John holds a BA degree in Business Management with minor in Economics from James Madison University.

-Ben Weinberger is the Vice President of Solutions for Prosperoware where he is responsible for global messaging and market strategy.
-He is a licensed attorney and executive with more than 20 years of experience in the strategic development, transformation, and direction of operations and technology in a variety of public and private organizations.
-He previously served as Chief Strategy Officer for a global consultancy and software company and in senior executive roles for a top 40 UK law firm, two top 200 US law firms, and the largest municipal law office in the US.
+Ben Weinberger is a licensed attorney and executive with extensive experience in the strategic development, transformation, and direction of operations and technology in a variety of public and private organizations.
+He previously served as Chief Strategy Officer for a global consultancy, in senior executive roles for a top UK law firm, two AmLaw 200 law firms, and the largest municipal law office in the US.
 Ben has consulted on projects for several multinational organizations including The Walt Disney Company and Chevron.
 He previously practiced law in Chicago where, after clerking for the Federal District Court, he served as legal counsel for the Illinois Department of Professional Regulation.
-He is a regular speaker on such topics as Information Governance and Emerging Technologies and Transformational Trends in Professional Services.
+He is a regular speaker on such topics as Data Privacy and Security, Information Governance and Emerging Technologies, and Transformational Trends in Professional Services.
 He holds a BA in Economics from the University of Michigan and a JD from the University of Wisconsin.